PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 11: Class-Conditional Probabilities on whether or not being identified as a person with a mental health condition would hurt one's career._

-We see that class $3$ generally thinks that this identification would hurt their career, while classes $1$ and $2$ generally think that it would only "maybe" hurt their career or that it would not hurt their career.
+We see class $3$ generally thinks this identification would hurt their career, while classes $1$ and $2$ generally think it would only "maybe" hurt their career or it would not hurt their career.

 ## Defining the Clusters

-It is apparent to me that Class $1$ represents individuals with a high amount of mental health benefits, moderate employer respect over mental health conditions, moderate to high colleague respect over mental health conditions, and a perception of low career damage over mental health conditions.
+It is apparent that class $1$ represents individuals with a high amount of mental health benefits, moderate employer respect over mental health conditions, moderate to high colleague respect over mental health conditions, and a perception of low career damage over mental health conditions.